fylgja/site/src/components/button.md

 Besides that the buttons component also comes with a lot of CSS variables.
 Which allow easier construction of specific button styles via a modifier class.

-### Modifier classes
+### Variable classes

-By default we also offer some base default modifiers class.
+By default we also offer some base default variable class.
 Which you can disabled via de SCSS variables if needed.

 | Class      | Description                                         |